Car-free adventures aroundAylesburyBuckinghamshire

 - Heading up the railway via Wendover, look out for lakes and rivers around Rickmansworth: the railway crosses the Colne, the Gade and the Grand Union Canal.

-- Aylesbury itself has several weekly markets, the county museum and a recent monument, called Earthly Messenger, celebrating the many faces of pioneering singer-songwriter David Bowie.
+- Aylesbury itself has several weekly markets, the county museum and a monument, called Earthly Messenger, celebrating the many faces of pioneering singer-songwriter David Bowie.

 - Bowie introduced his alter ego Ziggy Stardust at the Friars music club in Aylesbury in 1972.
 The life-size bronze sculpture is under an archway near the lions on Market Square and has speakers above it to play a Bowie song every hour.